 A majority of our items are purchased locally through third party suppliers, however a significant proportion of these products are sourced from overseas manufacturers including cable, kiosks, batteries, solar panels and light poles.
 Several of these suppliers perform assembly, quality assurance and cosmetic changes to the products to suit the local market when they are in the country.
 The countries of origin for these items include China, France, USA and other Asian countries.
 As many of these products, specifically cables, kiosks, and light poles, are procured based upon mandated network requirements we have very little influence in the selection of these providers.
+However, given the nature of these products and their countries of origin, we acknowledge that there may be instances where MSA requirements may be potentially being breached in the sourcing, manufacturing and assembly of items, particularly items sourced from offshore.
+To that extent we have made enquiries with our core suppliers to validate and confirm appropriate measures are in place to minimise any MSA risks.
+Thus far all have confirmed there are no concerns and many now provide an increased level of paperwork with deliveries which includes details of their MSA compliance.
+We believe this is adequate and effective given our supply chain.
+These steps are validated on an annual basis as part of internal compliance auditing.

-Supplier engagement depends on the nature and extent of works the supplier provides for each construction solution.
+Supplier engagement levels are varied based on the nature and extent of works the supplier provides for each construction solution.
 All suppliers are required to follow standard on-boarding procedures to ensure conformance with company policies and be operating in compliance with all Australian laws and regulations, this includes assurances regarding compliance with MSA requirements.